-With the Alps, more than 20,000 castles and very beautiful nature, Germany has something to offer to everyone.
-Views of the Rhine are a norm on most trails, as are ancient ruins and even full-sized fortresses that still stand tall today.
+With the Alps, more than 20,000 castles and an abundance of natural beauty, Germany has something to offer to everyone.
+Views of the Rhine River are a norm on most trails, as are ancient ruins and even full-sized fortresses that still stand tall today.

 Whether you’re looking for an easy trail that will take you to a popular historic site, or a true 15-day backpacking adventure that covers all of above sights, we have something for you!
 This guide to the best hikes in Germany won’t leave anyone disappointed, since it only covers the best of what this enchanting country has to offer.

 One of the things you should be aware of is that German hunters work together with the farmers to ensure that there’s no overpopulation of animals that could damage the crops.
 They mostly hunt in the winter – the cold season isn’t as popular with hikers, but you should be pretty careful if you decided to visit Germany when there’s snow on the ground.
 If you see lots of green SUVs nearby, it would be best to choose a different hike for that particular day.